Durjoy001/Data-Structure-and-Algorithms/Tree/Expression Tree/README.md

 ### :boom: [GeeksforGeeks](https://www.geeksforgeeks.org/expression-tree/)
-**The expression tree is a binary tree in which each internal node corresponds to the operator and each leaf node corresponds to the operand.**
+**The expression tree is a binary tree in which each internal node corresponds to the operator and each leaf node corresponds to the operand(data).**
 **Inorder traversal of expression tree produces infix version of given postfix expression (same with preorder traversal it gives prefix expression)**

 **Construction of Expression Tree:**